ADS Journal - Submitting Articles

 • Please note that the journal is now published online, so we welcome the integration of rich digital format such as video essays, images, video footage, sound files etc.

-2. The artcle will be sent for blind peer review by two reviewers - the author[s] name must not appear on the copy submitted.
+2. The de-identified artcle will be sent for blind peer review by two reviewers.

 4. When resubmitting the manuscript after peer review, author[s] must supply a table or list of peer reviewer comments and brief repsonses outlining how they have addressed these in the revised manuscript.